younusvalasseri/cool_car_admin/README.md

 ## 📖 Story Behind CoolCar

 CoolCar was born to digitize and streamline the operations of a private car rental and taxi business.
-The system empowers a rental agency to coordinate between private car owners (CoolTaxi partners), in-house drivers, and customers, all under a unified platform with real-time notifications, GPS tracking, and remote control capabilities.
+The system empowers a rental agency to coordinate between private car owners (CoolTaxi partners), in-house drivers, and customers, all under a unified platform with real-time notifications, and remote control capabilities.

 ---